NamLQ/crushSVM/README.md

 ### Credits

--SwarmSVM was forked from the very old rShark project https://github.com/eddelbuettel/rshark.
+-CrushSVM was forked from the very old rShark project https://github.com/eddelbuettel/rshark.
 The whole package structure has been developed by Shane Conway and Dirk Eddelbuettel.

 ### License